FIT4003-Group28/StaticAnalysisForReactNative/ios_app_collection/ios_apps_zip/README.md

-To store zip files for the downloaded ios apps
+To store ipa files for the downloaded ios apps